namankharbanda007/dev-vani/ElatoAI-main/README.md

 4. **Choose edge server option (FREE USAGE)**

-- **ELATO MODE:** Got your own ESP32 DIY hardware device?
+- **Smartmurti MODE:** Got your own ESP32 DIY hardware device?
 We offer a fully hosted server for free for up to 30 minutes per month.
-Register your device on the [settings page](https://www.elatoai.com/home/settings/device) and it will automatically connect to our edge server.
-Check out our [Pricing page](https://www.elatoai.com/#pricing) for more details.
+Register your device on the [settings page](https://www.Smartmurtiai.com/home/settings/device) and it will automatically connect to our edge server.
+Check out our [Pricing page](https://www.Smartmurtiai.com/#pricing) for more details.

 - **DEV MODE:** Alternatively, you can run your own edge server locally by following the instructions below and in the [Deno server README](server-deno/README.md).